-Primary consideration is given to those who received Bs or better in the program sciences on their first attempt.
-If all spaces in the program are not filled by students who have met the aforementioned standards, the College reserves the right to accept students who have, in the judgment of the College, the potential to complete the Nursing Program.
+Please note: Meeting the minimum admission requirements does not guarantee admission to the Nursing program.
+Primary consideration is given to those who have received a grade of B or better in the program sciences on the first attempt.
+If available spaces in the program are not filled by students who have met the aforementioned standards, the College reserves the right to accept students who have, in the judgment of the College, the potential to complete the Practical Nursing program.